TLDR

 Is there a budget CRM that also handles grant compliance?

 Keela and Little Green Light are both affordable, but neither covers grant compliance.
 Keela's grant module tracks status and deadlines without compliance workflows.
 Little Green Light has no grant features at all.
-GrantPipe starts at $99/mo with flat pricing and includes restricted fund tracking, budget-to-actual reporting, and audit-ready compliance documentation.
+GrantPipe Starter has published pricing with flat pricing and includes restricted fund tracking, budget-to-actual reporting, and compliance documentation.

 Verdict

-Little Green Light is the better value for small nonprofits under 2,500 contacts that do not manage grants.
-Its flat pricing is predictable and the donor management is adequate.
-Keela wins on usability and has a grant tracking module, but at $99-$299/mo it is significantly more expensive.
+GrantPipe is the best overall value when grant compliance is part of the operating model.
+Little Green Light is cheaper for small nonprofits under 2,500 contacts that do not manage grants, and its flat pricing is predictable.
+Keela is strongest on usability and has a grant tracking module, but at $99-$299/mo it is significantly more expensive.
 Neither is a strong choice for organizations with active grant compliance requirements.
-GrantPipe starts at $99/mo with flat pricing like Little Green Light, but adds the grant compliance layer both platforms lack.
+GrantPipe Starter has published pricing with flat pricing like Little Green Light, but adds the grant compliance layer both platforms lack.

 Frequently asked